FBATsw/FBAT/README.md

 # Source Code
 This repository contains the Family Based Association Test (FBAT) software source code.
 The FBAT software provides the implementation for several family-based association tests.

+## FBATpy (prototype release May 2025)
+We will release a prototype of a Python implementation of FBAT that will support GPUs and multi-core CPUs.

 ## FBAT-DAP-G (update March 2025)
 We added the FBAT-DAP-G method to the new version of FBAT.
 FBAT-DAP-G is a statistical fine-mapping approach based on the DAP-G method.
 We adopted the corresponding DAP-G code.
 We thank the contributors Xiaoquan Wen (University of Michigan), Roger Pique-Regi (Wayne State University), and Yeji Lee (University of Michigan) for distributing the DAP-G C++ Code under the terms of the GNU General Public License.
 The original code of DAP-G is available at https://github.com/xqwen/dap.
 FBAT-DAP-G can be applied by using the ‘finemap’ command.
 The command structure is the following: